grafana/agent/docs/sources/flow/config-language/_index.md

 # Configuration language

-Grafana Agent Flow uses a custom configuration language called River to dynamically configure and connect components.
+Grafana Agent Flow contains a custom configuration language called River to dynamically configure and connect components.

 River aims to reduce errors in configuration files by making configurations